MetOffice/CDDS/docs/operational_procedure/cmip7.md

        ```bash
        cdds_arrange_input_data <path to your request.cfg> <directory to search for data>
        ```
+        This searches the specified directory for model output files and creates symbolic links in the CDDS input directory.
+Skip this step if extracting data from MASS.

     4. Create the internal variable lists used by CDDS:
        ```bash